se-edu/learningresources/contents/staticAnalysis/checkStyle.md

 As described in [here](http://checkstyle.sourceforge.net/writingchecks.html#Limitations), there are several limitations in CheckStyle.

 - The code must be written in ASCII characters only.
 - The examined code have to be compilable.
-The reason is describe in [How does it work section](#how-does-it-work).
+The reason is described in [How does it work](#how-does-it-work) section.
-- File will be examined one by one, there is no check to check multiple file at the same time (e.g. you cannot determine the full inheritance hierarchy of a class)
+- File will be examined one by one, there is no check to check multiple files at the same time (e.g. you cannot determine the full inheritance hierarchy of a class)

 ### How to use it